AI & Data Fundamentals

 Benefits of Enterprise AI

 - Drives innovation.
 Large enterprises often have hundreds of business teams, and most of them don't have dedicated data science resources.
-Enterprise-scale AI opens the door for anyone in the organization to propose, experiment with, and adopt AI tools in their own workflow, letting domain experts who understand the business contribute directly to AI-driven projects.
+Enterprise-scale AI lets anyone propose, test, and adopt AI in their own workflow.
+Domain experts who know the business can contribute directly.

 - Strengthens governance.
 Siloed AI development limits visibility and makes it harder for stakeholders to trust the results, especially for anything tied to critical decisions.
-A proper enterprise approach brings transparency and control: sensitive data access can be governed according to regulatory needs, and explainable AI techniques help teams understand and trust how a model actually arrived at its output.
+A proper enterprise approach brings transparency and control.
+Access to sensitive data is governed to meet the rules.
+Explainable AI shows teams how a model reached its answer.

 - Reduces costs.
 Careful management of development effort, time, and compute is essential, especially during training.
-A solid enterprise AI strategy standardizes repetitive engineering work and gives teams centralized, scalable access to computing resources, cutting down on waste and duplicated effort.
+A solid strategy standardizes repetitive engineering work.
+It also gives every team scalable access to compute, which cuts waste and duplicated effort.

 Common Use Cases for Enterprise AI